bobanetwork/boba_legacy/boba_community/turing-captcha-faucet/README.md

    }
    ```

-   > The UUID and hashed CAPTCHA answer are stored in the AWS Redis.
+   The UUID and hashed CAPTCHA answer are stored in AWS Redis.

-2. User sends the transaction to the `Boba Faucet` contract with UUID and CAPTCHA answer
+2. User sends a transaction to the `Boba Faucet` contract with the UUID and CAPTCHA answer

    ```javascript
    const BobaFaucet = new ethers.Contract(